The age old question: band or DJ? Choosing entertainment for your wedding reception can be difficult.

 To fit live music into your wedding budget, start researching bands early in the wedding planning process.
 Besides considering your budget, you want to book your favorite band before another couple does!
 Be especially mindful of this during wedding season, which starts in late spring and ends in the fall.

 Although a band’s music can tailor more to you and your partner’s specific interests, bands have less overall variety than DJs.
-While guests can request songs from DJs or bands, a DJ can play more songs, which may get more guests on the dance floor.
+While guests can request songs from DJs or bands, a DJ can play more songs, which may get more guests on the dance floor at your wedding reception.
 A band will be limited to their repertoire and what they’re comfortable playing.
-Before you book a band, speak with the band members to familiarize yourself with what songs they can play at your wedding reception.

 Hiring a DJ: Pros, Cons, and Cost